MoePien/sliced_OT_for_GMMs/README.md

 # Sliced Wasserstein Distances for Gaussian Mixture Models

 This repository provides PyTorch-based implementations of sliced and projected Wasserstein-type distances between Gaussian Mixture Models (GMMs).
 These metrics are useful for comparing distributions in high-dimensional spaces.
-See our preprint [Preprint](preprint) for more information!
+See our preprint [Preprint](preprint) and our main reference [(Delon and  Desolneux, 2021)](https://epubs.siam.org/doi/abs/10.1137/19M1301047) for more information!

 ## Features